RJ50 vs RJ45: What’s the Difference?

 • Telecom & Specialty: Some telecom and microwave equipment, as well as legacy serial networks, utilize RJ-45 connectors.
 For instance, specific Motorola two-way radios and test instruments utilize RJ-45 10P8C connectors for multi-line I/O.

-In short, RJ50 is chosen when a piece of equipment needs more conductors than a plain Ethernet cable can provide.
+In short, RJ50 is used when a piece of equipment requires more conductors than a standard Ethernet cable can provide.
 It’s especially common in OEM or OEM-like setups (POS, printers, control panels).
 Note that many end-users recognize an RJ50 cable as “a thicker RJ45 cable” with two extra wires – some sellers even label it “Cat5e 10P10C cable.”

 Choosing RJ45 or RJ50

 For typical networking, choose RJ45.
 It’s the industry standard for Ethernet, with fully defined pinouts and wide availability of cables and jacks.
 You can buy Cat5e/Cat6 cables with RJ45 ends off the shelf.
-RJ45 also supports Power-over-Ethernet (PoE), making it ideal for powering devices over the same cable.
+RJ45 also supports Power-over-Ethernet (PoE), making it ideal for powering devices with a single cable.

 Both RJ45 and RJ50 connectors come in shielded or unshielded versions.
 Shielded RJ45 (STP) is used in electrically noisy environments; likewise, shielded RJ50 cables are offered for industrial settings.
 However, simply having more pins (RJ50) doesn’t automatically make it better for high-speed networking – RJ50 is usually used to carry slower serial or control signals, so it doesn’t support, for example, gigabit Ethernet protocols out of the box.

 In summary, RJ45 (8P8C) is the all-purpose Ethernet/telecom connector with eight wires and broad ecosystem support.
-RJ50 (10P10C) is a specialized 10-pin connector used in niche applications that need extra conductors.
+RJ50 (10P10C) is a specialized 10-pin connector used in niche applications requiring additional conductors.

 Looking for Custom Cables?